-Fine tune the nutrition program - A solid nutrition program is the foundation of any successful training program.
+1. Fine tune the nutrition program - A solid nutrition program is the foundation of any successful training program.
 While on lockdown, you can use this time to dial yours in perfectly.
 As we are all limiting our trips to the store, focus your purchases on nutritious real food.
 Nothing in a box or a bag and only those foods that will support your goals.
-If you only have good food on hand, then cheating on your eating plan won’t be an option.
+If you only have nutritious food on hand, then cheating on your eating plan won’t be an option.
 Organic veggies and fruits, grass fed beef and chicken, and water.

-Family room obstacle courses - With a little creativity, you can turn any room of our house (or several rooms together) into an incredibly challenging obstacle course designed to keep you in peak condition and ready for your next event.
-Who needs an agility ladder when you can place canned goods, pillows, or anything else you have lying around the house in the floor and practice agility drills any time you want?
+3. Family room obstacle courses - With a little creativity, you can turn any room of our house (or several rooms together) into an incredibly challenging obstacle course designed to keep you in peak condition and ready for your next event.
+Who needs an agility ladder when you can place canned goods, pillows, or anything else you have lying around the house on the floor and practice agility drills any time you want?
 Add some stacked pillows for some plyometric training and some set stations where you can perform burpees, mountain climbers, clap pushups and more.
 You can make each room of your house a different set of drills to keep the workouts fresh.
 In fact, have a family member set up the obstacles in each room to keep you guessing and make the training even more fun!

-Get outside! - When the weather permits, take your training outdoors.
+4. Get outside! - When the weather permits, take your training outdoors.
 One of the simplest exercises to help athletes stay fit and quick is sprint intervals.
 Make a distance of 25 yards, warm up, then perform 10-12 sprints, then cool down.
 This will keep your lower body strong, quick, and ensure your body is burning fat for hours afterwards.
 If you have a family member who can support your training, you can wrap a beach towel around your waist and have the family member hold both ends of it behind you while you try to sprint.
 This will provide a fantastic amount of resistance and build leg and core muscles while helping to keep your cardiovascular training in top form.
 The possibilities are endless when you can get outside to train.
 ANYTHING can become training equipment.
 A bench, a chair, some sticks placed evenly apart for agility training…just use your imagination and create your own program to keep your progress moving forward!

-Watch some videos - One thing that has increased during this pandemic lockdown is the number of live and record training videos online.
+5. Watch some videos - One thing that has increased during this pandemic lockdown is the number of live and recorded training videos online.
 Gyms, fitness centers, yoga studios and coaches are all hosting live fitness training sessions where you can join in and follow along or watch the sessions later at your own leisure.
 If your coach or facility is not doing this, it won’t be hard to log on and find a plethora of others who are doing this and many of them are free for anyone to watch.
-Many are hosted via Facebook live so keep your eyes out and you might be surprised at the number of these floating around.
-And, if you are looking for something specific, just do a quick YouTube or Google search for your specific training niche and you can uncover a treasure trove of how-to exercise and workout vids that you can incorporate into your in-home training routine.
+There are many options on social media now, so keep your eyes out and it might surprise you.
+If you are looking for something specific, just do a quick YouTube or Google search for your specific training niche and you can uncover a treasure trove of how-to exercise and workout videos that you can incorporate into your at-home training routine.

 Choose any (or all) of the above ideas and then come up with a few of your own!
 Just because you don’t have access to your normal gym, training facility or high school weight room doesn’t mean you can’t make progress with whatever sport or activity you are involved in.
 The key is consistency and pushing yourself to get faster, stronger, and more resilient.
 Fancy equipment, padded flooring, and experienced coaches can certainly support your goals, but good old-fashioned creativity and a desire to become better can do the trick as well.
 Good luck in your training, stay fit and stay safe!